dram/smlnj-mirror/dev-notes/calling-conventions.md

 ## Standard continuation call

 This convention is used to transfer control to an unkonwn or escaping continuation.
-The convention depends on whether $NCS$ is zero or not, but we first assume that it is at least one.
+The convention depends on whether *NCS* is zero or not, but we first assume that it is at least one.
 In this case, the call must have at least *NCS* + *NFCS* + 1 arguments.
 The first argument is mapped to the `STD_CONT` register, then come the callee saves